xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 this will happen with every disk of copper.
 The guiding principle is, that what is true of one piece of copper is true of another.
-Such a guiding principle with regard to copper would be much safer than with regard to many other substances—brass, for example.
+Such a guiding principle with regard to copper would be much safer than with regard to many other substances -- brass, for example.

 - **Xie:** An inference is generated or governed by "a habit of mind", which can be called _guiding principle_ of inference.

   One example guiding principle is,

-  > What is true of one object is true
+  > What is true of one object is true of another object of the same
-  > of another object of the same substance.
+  > substance.

 A book might be written to signalize all the most important of these guiding principles of reasoning.
 It would probably be, we must